- Click here to calculate your total power consumption.

 Solar Panel Cost Per Watt

 After using the Renogy solar panel calculator to determine the recommended solar panel system, you may want to figure out the solar panel cost per watt for your proposed energy system.
-Doing so will help you calculate whether using solar power will be worth it for your unique situation.
+Doing so will help you calculate solar power and determine whether it will be worth it for your unique situation.

 Solar panels come in a wide range of sizes, from as small as five watts up to 400 watts per panel.
 The cost per watt has to factor in how many panels you need and at which size.
 In most states, the solar panel cost per watt ranges between $2.25 and $3.25.